Roma Bindroo

 Retaining talent centres around employee well-being

-Considering this, Vittal and his team conduct regular pulse surveys to identify and rectify employee-centric challenges that revolve around wellness.
-Vittal says that each employee has a different and unique problem.
-Instead of offering a “one-size-fits-all” solution, the HR team at Ula focuses on the root cause of each concern and offers resolutions that are best suited to the specific individual.
+Considering this, Babu and his team conduct regular pulse surveys to identify and rectify employee-centric challenges that revolve around wellness.
+Babu says that each employee has a different and unique problem.
+Instead of offering a “one-size-fits-all” solution, the HR team should focus on the root cause of each concern and offers resolutions that are best suited to the specific individual.

-Vittal is a people person through-and-through which makes him one of our most impactful People Leaders of 2023.
+Babu is a people person through-and-through which makes him one of our most impactful People Leaders of 2023.
 He has worked with start-up founders and people across the globe.
-He is also working towards creating a social impact through his social entrepreneurship inititaive in rural India.
+He is also working towards creating a social impact through his social entrepreneurship initiative in rural India.

 Babu Vittal